ljtill/bicep-dev-box/README.md

 # Dev Box

-## Introduction
+Microsoft Dev Box is an Azure service that gives developers access to ready-to-code, project-specific dev boxes that are preconfigured and centrally managed.
+Support hybrid dev teams of any size with high-performance, cloud-based workstations, and let developers focus on writing code by streamlining access to the tools they need.

-This repository contains the modules and tools to quickly scaffold a new [Microsoft Dev Box](https://azure.microsoft.com/services/dev-box/) environment.
+This repository contains the infra-as-code components to quickly scaffold a new [Microsoft Dev Box](https://azure.microsoft.com/services/dev-box) environment.

+_Please note these artifacts are under development and subject to change._

+---

 ### Getting Started